SlaughterCountyBrewing/SCBEmpHandbook/Basics.md

 ## Background checks

 We run cursory background checks on candidates.
-These checks include reference checks, perusing social media, public records searches, etc.  We are looking to fact-check application information, guage a "fit" within our culture, and employment requirements.
+These checks include reference checks, perusing social media, public records searches, etc.  We are looking to fact-check application information, gauge a "fit" within our culture, and employment requirements.
 None of the online checks are anything more than what someone with an internet connection could do.

 ## Referrals